RevontuletIntel/brand/README.md

 >[!IMPORTANT]
 >* Do not make any unauthorized changes to the colors or layout of the logo.
 >* Where possible, always use the [vector versions of logo files](assets/logo/vector).
->* When using rasterized versions use the [.png files with transparency](assets/logo/png) where possible and appropriate.
+>* When using rasterized versions, use the [.png files with transparency](assets/logo/png) where possible and appropriate.

-When using the Revontulet logo, please make sure it's used consistently and is readable against the background on which it is placed.
+The Revontulet logo exists in several formats and is designed for different use cases and backgrounds.
+As a rule, when using the Revontulet logo, please ensure it's used consistently and is readable against the background on which it is placed.

 * To ensure readability, use the contrast checker [here](https://color.adobe.com/create/color-contrast-analyzer).
 * You can read more about contrast rations and accessibility [here](https://adobe.design/stories/leading-design/inclusive-palettes-with-adobe-color).

-### On Light Backgrounds

-### On Dark Backgrounds
+Please consider the format in which the logo will be viewed when using it.

+For written reports and products, please refer to the [template here](https://github.com/RevontuletIntel/brand/blob/main/templates/Template%20for%20Reports.pdf) for guidance on layout and formatting.

+## Guiding principles
+* For use in headers of reports and documents, please use a version of the logo with a transparent background without the inclusion of the Arctic fox.
+* For use on the front page of reports with a white background and without the use of [the banner](https://github.com/RevontuletIntel/brand/blob/main/assets/banner/Banner.png?raw=true) use a square version of the logo on a transparent background
+* For use on front

 ## Explaining the Logo
 The logo of Revontulet depicts the outline of the head of an Arctic fox facing the viewer.
-The visual is combined with the text Revontulet and the sub-line "Intelligence."
+The visual is combined with the text "Revontulet" and the sub-line "Intelligence."

 # Brand Colors
 The official brand colors of Revontulet are as follows: